You can name a backup beneficiary in your will to receive assets and property in case your primary beneficiary cannot.

 Read what happens when you die without a will in different scenarios.

 State law may also implement per stirpes or some version of it when it comes to distributing the deceased beneficiary’s inheritance.
 If you have a complex estate or specific distribution plans in mind, you may want to speak with an estate lawyer.
-They will be able to help craft your will to ensure every scenario is accounted for when it comes to contingent beneficiaries.
+They will be able to help craft your will to ensure every scenario is accounted for when it comes to contingent beneficiaries, although a simple will is fine for most people.

 Related article: How to find an estate planning attorney.